 What is Insulin-Like Growth Factor Binding Protein-3 (IGFBP-3)?

-- Growth hormone deficiency
+- Suspected growth hormone deficiency

-- Chronic illness affecting liver or nutrition
+- Chronic illnesses affecting nutrition or liver function

 Where is IGFBP-3 Produced in the Body?